DanyalYor/PRDAT-Assignments/PRDAT-Assignments/ANSWERS.md

 2. We the take the last element in the stack and save it as p
 3. We then save v as the second element in p.

+## Exercise 10.1.3
+If we take a look at the code in `listmachine.c` we see that the only place where `allocate()` is being utilised is within the `CONS` instruction.

+## Exercise 10.1.4
+If we, once again, take a look at the code in `listmachine.c` we see that the garbage collector's `collect()` method is being called when we are allocating, but there is no free space, so we do a garbage collection, by running `collect()`.

 ## Exercise 10.2 & 10.3
 Our solution to these two assignments can be foudn in the `listmachine.c` file.
 Running these commands works perfectly with our solution: